Rollins Pass: Weather and operational difficulties

-Despite the challenges documented above, by 1918, it was reported that 45 or 46 engines were part of the motive power of the railroad along with 3 rotary snowplows.
+Despite the challenges documented above, by 1918, it was reported that 45 or 46 engines comprised the railroad's motive power, along with 3 rotary snowplows.

 The Moffat Tunnel

 The winding inefficiency of the outdoor Rollins Pass rail route is brought into sharp contrast when compared with the direct, weather-agnostic Moffat Tunnel route.
 The Moffat Tunnel eliminated 10,800 degrees of curvature along the Rollins Pass route.

-Several locations for the Moffat Tunnel were scouted prior to the selection of the present-day location; one possible location was identified at high altitude between Yankee Doodle Lake and the Forest Lakes.
+Several locations for the Moffat Tunnel were scouted before the selection of the present-day location; one possible location was identified at high altitude between Yankee Doodle Lake and the Forest Lakes.